 It was certainly a surprise to come across surfing in Munich in December and it was quite enjoyable to watch.
 There is another surfing location in Munich on the Flosslände River which I’ve been told is a more appropriate spot for beginners.
 An annual surf competition is held there as well.

-Maybe I’ll try surfing at one of these places sometime in the summer.
+Maybe I’ll try surfing in the summertime.
 Or not.